opengeospatial/e-learning/source/fundamental-concepts/text/basic.rst

 ^^^^^^^^^

 In the context of Web services, an operation is a request to a server.
 For example, an HTTP GET request.
-An operation is define by a service interface.
+An operation is defined by a service interface.

 Vacuum Cleaning Robot Analogy
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If we look at a vacuum cleaning robot, will see it provides a service, with a set of interfaces and a set of operations.
+A good analogy to a service is a vacuum cleaning robot.
+It provides a service, with a set of interfaces and a set of operations.

 .. image:: ../img/roomba-service.jpg
    :width: 50%

-We can depict the following:
+The following can be depicted:

 Service
    The robot provides the functionality to clean a room, via a set of interfaces.